Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Devon Belle

-Devon Belle on was built in Berlin as the Maria in 1922 and by 1926 was at Great Yarmoth as the Manna.
+Devon Belle on was built in Berlin as the Maria in 1922 and by 1926 was at Great Yarmouth as the Manna.
 She was acquired by Millbrook in 1927 and renamed Devon Belle, the first of their 'Belles'.
-She then had a spell at Falmouth with George Pill until 1987 and was at Southsea, illustrated below, until 1991.
+She then had a spell at Falmouth with George Pill until 1987 and was at Southsea until 1991.
 She then went to Poole as Maid of Brownsea and was reported in TRIP OUT as laid up there in 1993.
-I have nothing after that.
+I have no subsequent details.

 Devon Belle in service with the Millbrook Company at Cremyll